 This class aims to provide students with some of the background necessary to understand current debates about grand strategy.
-Although some of our focus is on the United States—the country that remains the world’s dominant power—we look at broader history, and explore theoretical propositions that, in principle, extend beyond the American experience.
-(2020 Syllabus Coming Eventually)
+Although some of our focus is on the United States—the country that remains the world’s dominant power—we look at broader history, and explore theoretical propositions that, in principle, extend beyond the American experience (2020 Syllabus, version 1.5).

 Government 765: International Hierarchy